 Beverly

 Gentile operates out of a quaint downtown Beverly building built in 1884, and says its beers pay homage to the Beverly community of that bygone era.
-With four year-round beers and a handful of others that rotate, the taproom also features locally made snacks like Maitland Farm Pickles and Brewers Crackers.
-You can also find their brews in North Shore restaurants like Toscana and FRANK.
+They offer a handful of rotating brews, many of which are gluten-reduced, like porters, German-style lagers, and a rotating American IPA.
+The taproom is open Thursdays through Sundays, and you can also find their brews in North Shore restaurants like A&B Burgers and Toscana.

 Old Planters Brewing Company